Katy Perry Is Not Upset That Taylor Swift Shared Her Supposed Peace Offering

 The outlet claims that what Swift was trying to do with her Instagram post was show that she and Perry had made amends.

-The rumor about Perry being upset with Swift came courtesy of the outlet, Heat, who plagiarized their story from The Sun, a known gossip rag.
+The rumor about Perry being upset with Swift came courtesy of the outlet Heat, who plagiarized their story from The Sun, a known gossip rag.

 The outlet goes on to further indict Heat, claiming that they made up several quotes from a supposed “insider,” and the claim that “Katy is already regretting it” is patently false.